ulixee/hero/README.md

-# SecretAgent
+# Ulixee Hero

-SecretAgent is a web browser that's built for scraping.
+Hero is a web browser built for scraping.

 - [x] **Built for scraping** - it's the first modern headless browsers designed specifically for scraping instead of just automated testing.
 - [x] **Designed for web developers** - We've recreated a fully compliant DOM directly in NodeJS allowing you bypass the headaches of previous scraper tools.